Zone 3 Fruit Trees?

 Apricots: Manchurian apricot (Prunus armeniaca var. mandshurica, also called the scout apricot.
 "Adirondack Gold" is supposed to be a sweeter variety)

-Cherries: Mesabi, Nanking, Meteor, Evans, Carmine Jewel (this is a dwarf cherry developed by Gurney)
+Cherries: Mesabi, Nanking, Meteor, Evans, Carmine Jewel (this is a dwarf cherry developed by the University of Saskatchewan)

 Another great resource can be found in your local extension office.
 Usually this is found in association with your county, province, or local major university with an agricultural program.
 These organizations have a wealth of information as to local conditions, varieties proven to do well in your area, and advice about timing of planting and pest control (if needed).